Dynamics for holographic codes: Dynamics as a unitary representation of symmetries

 In this subsection we review a general purpose procedure, due to Jones \cite{jones_unitary_2014}, to build unitary representations of $T$ from perfect tensors.
 There are a couple of ways to understand this construction, by far the most elegant of which is a categorical argument based on the localisation functor \cite{jones_no-go_2016}.
+A general mathematical framework for this is described in \cite{stiegemann2019}.

 The Hilbert space that furnishes our representation is none other than the semicontinuous limit space $\mathcal{H}$.
-Recall that elements of this space are (equivalence classes of) cutoff+state pairs $(\gamma, |\psi_\gamma\rangle)$, where $|\psi_\gamma\rangle \in \mathcal{h}_\gamma$, subject to the equivalence relation $\sim$.
+Recall that elements of this space are (equivalence classes of) cutoff+state pairs $(\gamma, |\psi_\gamma\rangle)$, where $|\psi_\gamma\rangle \in \mathcal{H}_\gamma$, subject to the equivalence relation $\sim$.
 Since our cutoffs $\gamma$ are defined by the dyadic tessellation $\tau$ the endpoints of each geodesic in the cutoff lies on \emph{dyadic rationals}.
 Thompson's group $T$ acts naturally on geodesics with dyadic rational endpoints by simply moving the endpoints.
 Hence $T$ acts naturally on cutoffs $\gamma = (e_1, e_2, \ldots, e_n)$ as we simply define $f(\gamma)$ to be the cutoff $(f(e_1), f(e_2), \ldots, f(e_n))$.
 In this fashion we can allow $T$ to act on elements of $\mathcal{H}$: suppose we have an element of $\mathcal{H}$ with representative $(\gamma, |\psi_\gamma\rangle)$.
 Then we could build an action by setting